 |+--------------+|

 Note: Amazon does not automatically upgrade EKS Add-ons during a control plane upgrade.
 You must initiate EKS add-on updates and select the version you want to update to.
 Make sure you pick a compatible version from all available versions using this guidance on add-on version compatibility.
-Remember, you can only upgrade Amazon EKS Add-ons one minor version at a time.
+Remember, you can only upgrade Amazon EKS Add-ons one minor version at a time, subject to the current compatibility rules in the EKS documentation.

 AWS requires several specific resources in your account to upgrade a control plane, including: